Durban: Places of worship

+There are also mosques and Hindu temples.

+Architecture

+From its earlier years to the present, many layers have added to Durban's architectural heritage: Victorian, Edwardian, Islamic, Hindu, modernist, and contemporary.
+Additionally, and in contrast to the classical styles then prevalent, Art Deco found expression in many of Durban's buildings in the 20th century, varying in manner from area to area.

 Media

 Two major English-language daily newspapers are published in Durban, both part of the Independent Newspapers, the national group owned by Sekunjalo Investments.
 These are the morning editions of The Mercury and the afternoon Daily News.
 Like most news media in South Africa, they have seen declining circulations in recent years.
 Major Zulu language papers comprise Isolezwe (Independent Newspapers), UmAfrika and Ilanga.
 Independent Newspapers also publish Post, a newspaper aimed largely at the Indian community.
 A national Sunday paper, the Sunday Tribune is also published by Independent Newspapers as is the Independent on Saturday.

 A major city initiative is the eZasegagasini Metro Gazette.

 The national broadcaster, the SABC, has regional offices in Durban and operates two major stations there.
-The Zulu language Ukhozi FM has a huge national listenership of over 6.67 million, which makes it the second largest radio station in the world.
+The Zulu language Ukhozi FM has a huge national listenership of more than 6.67 million, making it the second largest radio station in the world.
 The SABC also operates Radio Lotus, which is aimed at South Africans of Indian origin.
 The other SABC national stations have smaller regional offices in Durban, as does TV for news links and sports broadcasts.
 A major English language radio station, East Coast Radio, operates out of Durban and is owned by SA media giant Kagiso Media.
 There are a number of smaller stations which are independent, having been granted licences by ICASA, the national agency charged with the issue of broadcast licences.

 Sport

-Durban was initially successful in its bid to host the 2022 Commonwealth Games, but needed to withdraw in March 2017 from the role of hosts when the government withdrew its subsidy due to financial constraints.
+Durban was initially successful in its bid to host the 2022 Commonwealth Games, but had to withdraw in March 2017 from the role of hosts when the government withdrew its subsidy due to financial constraints.
 Birmingham, England replaced Durban as the host city.